yucombinator/uwguide/coffee-shops.md

 Settlement Co. is across the street a few blocks down on King street.
 I like their Mocha, they put real dark chocolate in it.
 The coffee is good, but it’s more of a study space for me.
 People do go here on dates, but it can get a little crowded.
 Definitely wouldn’t go here to hangout with friends.

-*  **BRCH (pronounced “Birch”)**, is locates at 1 King North.
+*  **BRCH (pronounced “Birch”)**, is located at 1 King North.
 It used to be a coworking space, and has been repurposed into a super modern style cafe.
 They do lots of quirky fruity coffee drinks and lots of iced coffees (there’s one with guava and strawberry if I remember correctly).
 I think they also charge their menu every once in a while based on what’s available.
 They have a super open space, and it’s really nice to hangout.
 Definitely worth checking out!

 Settlement for the coffee and studying, BRCH to hangout and for quirky drinks, DVLB anytime, for anything.